mokshaproject/moksha/docs/main/tg2/docs/main/Validation.rst

 ----------------------

 Sometimes you need more power and flexibility than you can get from validating individual form fields.
-Fortuanately FormEncode provides just the thing for us -- Schema validators.
+Fortunately FormEncode provides just the thing for us -- Schema validators.

 If you want to do multiple-field validation, reuse validators or just clean up your code, validation ``Schema``'s are the way to go.
-You create a validation schema by inheriting from ``turbogears.validators.Schema`` and pass the newly created ``Schema`` as the ``validators`` argument instead of passing a dictionary.
+You create a validation schema by inheriting from ``formencode.validators.Schema`` and pass the newly created ``Schema`` as the ``validators`` argument instead of passing a dictionary.